 How do we reduce toil, improve health, boost security and enhance creativity?
-The technologies behind these always rely on scientific principles.
-We develop the theories for the tech of the future, such as novel materials, predictive medicine, digital security and alternative computing.
+The technologies that address these fundamental human needs always rely on scientific principles, and we develop the theories behind the technologies of tomorrow.

 Capturing in simulations and mathematical form the surface structure of crystals and how they coalesce when heated but not melted.